-Top 10 penetration testing certifications for security professionals (2023)
+Top 10 penetration testing certifications for security professionals in 2025

 Penetration testers are security professionals who help organizations find weak spots before potential bad actors do.
-Often called ethical hackers, they have the skills and knowledge to discover vulnerabilities and other issues — hopefully before bad actors do.
+These ethical hackers use their skills and knowledge to discover vulnerabilities and other issues that could put an organization at risk.

-What certifications do you need to be a penetration tester?
+Why you need certifications to be a penetration tester

 These are the top 10 options for pursuing pentesting certification: